 | Location pages | /{service}-in-{city} | City/region names | Local-intent (if relevant) |

-Run reddit-scraper to find how ICP talks about the problem:
+Run reddit-post-finder to find how ICP talks about the problem:

 Enhanced mode (DataForSEO / Keywords Everywhere / SEMrush / Ahrefs):